monyrattanak-math/monyrattanak-nie/content/home/talks.md

 weight = 50  # Order that this section will appear.

-title = "The Nature of Mathematics" url = "www.facebook.com/The-nature-of-Mathematics-336206410225057/"
-subtitle = "This is a facebook page focus on pure mathematics.
-You can watch a video lived (in Khmer) by clicking on the topic on the left."
+title = "The Nature of Mathematics" subtitle = "This is a facebook page focus on pure mathematics.
+Click the topic on the right to link to the video lived."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.